 Steaming is not required and it takes only 4 steps to making this attractive dessert should you plan to prepare for a party.
 All this simplicity without sacrificing the authentic flavours.

 Kuih tako vs kuih tepung pelita

-Kuih Tako looks very similar and many often mistaken it with the other.
+Kuih Tako looks very similar and many often mistake it with the other.
 While both kuih comprises of two layers, there are actually significant differences.

 |Kuih Tako||Kuih Tepung Pelita|

 |Originates from the state Johor||Originates from the state Perak|

 |Contains mung bean flour and corn flour||Can be made with only rice flour|